-© FSO 2019 Switzerland's raw material consumption (RMC) or material footprint was around 18 tonnes per capita in 2016 and was therefore lower than the level measured in 2000.
-However, the gross domestic product (GDP) has increased more than material consumption since 2000: This means that in 2016, a higher value added was attained per material amount used than in 2000.
-Pollination Farmland for which pollination by animals contributes to production
+© FSO 2020 Switzerland's raw material consumption (RMC) or material footprint was around 17 tonnes per capita in 2018 and was therefore lower than the level measured in 2000.
+However, the gross domestic product (GDP) has increased more than material consumption since 2000: This means that in 2018, a higher value added was attained per material amount used than in 2000.
+Pollination in agriculture Farmland for which pollination by animals contributes to production

-Source: FSO © FSO 2019

-In 2017, around 39 000 hectares of cultivated area benefited from pollination by animals, corresponding to 4% of utilised agricultural area and 13% of arable and perennial crop areas.
+Source: FSO © FSO 2020 In 2018, around 42 000 hectares of cultivated area benefited from pollination by animals, corresponding to 4% of utilised agricultural area and 14% of arable and perennial crop areas.
 Particularly in the case of fruit or berries, but also rapeseed and sunflowers, production is stimulated by pollinators.
 The remaining arable land is used mainly for cereal crops whose pollination takes place by the wind.

-Leisure time spent outdoors

-Share of population
+Leisure time of the population that is spent outdoors Share of the population that spends time outdoors at least once a week

-Source: FSO - Omnibus surveys 2011 & 2015
+2019: series break due to a change of method Source: FSO - Omnibus surveys 2011, 2015 & 2019

-© FSO 2019 In 2015, 45% of the Swiss population indicated that they spent their leisure time outdoors, every day or almost every day.
-Another 38% do this at least once a week.
-Only 4% of the population say they spend their leisure time outdoors less than once per month.
+© FSO 2020 In 2019, 39% of the Swiss population indicated that they spent their leisure time outdoors, every day or almost every day.
+Another 39% do this at least once a week.
+Only 6% of the population say they spend their leisure time outdoors less than once per month.
 2 Emissions and waste Human activities generate waste and other emissions that enter the air, soil or watercourses.
 The higher the emissions, the greater the impact on the environment.